apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/HadoopDocker.md

 ## Hadoop Docker

-### Official releases
+### hadoop-runner-* images

-There are special branches for running specific hadoop version in docker.
+There are special branches for running hadoop in docker.
-These branches, use the files from official hadoop releases for running hadoop inside the containers.
+These branches contain scripts that set up base images that can be used for running any Hadoop version.

 E.g.
 * [docker-hadoop-runner-latest](https://github.com/apache/hadoop/tree/docker-hadoop-runner-latest)